bradagy/dotfiles/README.md

 properly, follow the steps below to ensure that the latest updates for the necessary repo are pulled.

+## Homebrew
+Run the `homebrew.sh` script to install all of the necessary packages.

+## Submodules
 1. Navigate to the submodule directory:
 `cd /Users/<username>/dotfiles/tmux/.tmux/plugins/tpm`
 2. Pull the latest changes from the submodule's remote repository:
 `git pull origin master` (the branch is labeled `master` instead of `main` for this submodule)
-3. After updating submodule, navigate back to the root of my main repo:
+3. After updating submodule, navigate back to the root of the main repo:
 `cd ../../..`
 4. Commit the submodule update:
 ```